manishgeekystud/Obsdian-DSA/Searching/Finding First Occurrence of an Element Using Binary Search.md

         if (arr[mid] == x) {
-            result = mid;        // Possible answer found high = mid - 1;      // Move left to find earlier occurrence as it might } else if (arr[mid] > x) {
+            result = mid;        // Possible answer found high = mid - 1;      // Move left to find earlier occurrence as it might
+                                 // be possibel that first occured is left to mid } else if (arr[mid] > x) {
             high = mid - 1;      // Discard right half
         } else {